cs1302uga/cs1302-c4-alpha/README.rst

 Course-Specific Learning Outcomes
 +++++++++++++++++++++++++++++++++

+.. |lo_full| replace:: 🔷
+.. |lo_part| replace:: 🔹

 If you work on and complete this project, then you will gain exposure and practice with the following learning outcomes:

-:LO1.a: Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.
+:LO1.a: |lo_full| Navigate and modify files, directories, and permissions in a multi-user Unix-like
+        environment.
-:LO1.b: (Partial) Execute, redirect, pipe, and manage programs/processes in a multi-user Unix-like environment.
+:LO1.b: (Partial) Execute, redirect, pipe, and manage programs/processes in a multi-user Unix-like
+        environment.
-:LO1.c: Create and modify text files and source code using a powerful terminal-based text editor such as Emacs or Vi.
+:LO1.c: Create and modify text files and source code using a powerful terminal-based text editor
+        such as Emacs or Vi.
 :LO1.d: (Partial) Use shell commands to compile new and existing software solutions that are organized into multi-level packages and have external dependencies.
 :LO2.b: (Partial) Define, throw, and propagate exceptions appropriately in a software solution.
 :LO3.a: Create and update source code that adheres to established style guidelines.